 "A Musical Little Women offers holiday charm...
 It brings people together around an inspiring communal endeavor that spreads good cheer all over town." - Mark Dewey, Shenandoah Press

 Classic: 5 Women 5 Men 9 Young Women 3 Young Men 2 Girls 1 Boy

 A musical adaptation of Louisa May Alcott's beloved book LITTLE WOMEN featuring Music composed by Diane El-Shafey, accompaniment by Carma Jones and book adaptation by Meredith Bean McMath RIGHTS AVAILABLE SUMMER 2021.

-The Musical opens with the bang.
-Taken directly from May Alcott's novel, as Jo March has her sisters act out one of her dramatic tales.
-In the grand Opening Scene of our musical adaptation, Josephine March’s story turns into song and all the characters of her vivid imagination tumble on to the stage: a captive princess watches the fateful sword fight between a good prince and an evil Lord, Magical fairies turn a wolf back into a handsome prince, a ballerina is released from the wicked Witch by a magical queen and more...
+The Musical opens with a bang!
+Taken directly from May Alcott's novel, Jo March begins by having her sisters act out one of her dramatic tales, and in our musical adaptation, the story turns into a grand opening number as the characters of Jo's vivid imagination tumble on to the stage: a captive princess watches the fateful sword fight between a good prince and an evil Lord, Magical fairies turn a wolf back into a handsome prince, a ballerina is released from the wicked Witch by a magical queen and more...
 The goal of A Musical LITTLE WOMEN is take Louisa May Alcott's story and make it as vivid as our own imaginations and let each song enhance the emotions and changes each character experiences.
 MORE INFORMATION / RIGHTS AVAILABLE JUNE 2021.

 ROMANCE from Broadway to Lincoln Center